 The .223 and 5.56 are very closely related.
 In fact, most people think they are identical.
 Dimensionally, they pretty much are.

-The difference comes down to the pressures that each generates. .223 is a SAAMI specification, so everyone knows how to follow it.
-5.56 is a military specification and one that has changed a lot over the years as velocity requirements have changed.
+The difference comes down to the pressures that each generates.
+223 is a SAAMI specification, so everyone knows how to follow it for the civilian market or reloaders.
+On the other hand, 5.56 is a military specification and one that’s changed a lot over the years as velocity requirements have changed.

 Common wisdom is that firing a 5.56 cartridge in a .223 could result in catastrophic failure due to overpressure.
 I think those fears are a little overblown, but I understand where they’re coming from.

 There are other chambers that split the difference between the two, like .223 Wylde or Noveske’s Match Mod 0.

 Due to tighter dimensions, you should expect .223 chambers to be slightly more accurate.
-But 5.56 chambers will work safely with a wider variety of ammunition.
+But 5.56 chambers work safely with a wider variety of ammunition.